Technical University of Munich

 Admission deadlines for management courses at TUM School of Management vary with different courses.

-The deadlines for summer semester admissions to the Master in Management & Technology programme is Nov 30, 2025 while for summery entry to Executive MBA programme is Jan 31, 2026.
+Deadlines for summer semester admissions to Master in Management & Technology program is now closed.
+While for summer entry to Executive MBA programme is now over.

 TUM School of Management Placements